-- r) To report on Related-Party Transactions that need approval by the General Meeting or Board of Directors and oversee the Company's internal procedure for transactions for which the Board of Directors has delegated approval pursuant to the applicable rules. - s) To report in advance to the Board of Directors on all matters prescribed by law, the Articles of Association, or the Regulations of the Board of Directors, and specifically: - (i) the creation or purchase of shares in special purpose vehicles or entities based in countries or territories classified as tax havens and - (ii) the financial terms and accounting implications and where appropriate the proposed swap terms of transactions that entail corporate and structural modifications planned by the Company.
+- o) To supervise the application of the general policy regarding the communication of economic-financial, non-financial and corporate information, as well as the communication with shareholders and investors of the Company, in coordination with the Appointments, Remunerations and Sustainability Committee, within the framework of their respective competencies. - p) To report on Related-Party Transactions that need approval by the Shareholders' General Meeting or Board of Directors, as well as propose, oversee and regularly review the Company's internal procedure for transactions for which the Board of Directors has delegated approval pursuant to the applicable rules. - q) To report in advance to the Board of Directors on all matters prescribed by law, the Articles of Association, or the Regulations of the Board of Directors, and specifically: - (i) the creation or purchase of shares in special purpose vehicles or entities based in countries or territories classified as tax havens and - (ii) the financial terms and accounting implications and where appropriate the proposed swap terms of transactions that entail corporate and structural modifications planned by the Company.